-- The 2017 Dividend Kings List: Dividend Stocks With 50+ Years of Rising Dividends
+- Dividend Kings List: Dividend Stocks With 50+ Years of Rising Dividends

-- The 2017 Dividend Aristocrats List: 25+ Years of Rising Dividends
+- Dividend Aristocrats List: 25+ Years of Rising Dividends

 Alternatively, another great place to look for high-quality business is inside the portfolios of highly successful investors.
 By analyzing the portfolios of legendary investors running multi-billion dollar investment portfolios, we are able to indirectly benefit from their million-dollar research budgets and personal investing expertise.

-To that end, Sure Dividend has created the following stock databases:
+To that end, Sure Dividend has created the following two articles:

 You might also be looking to create a highly customized dividend income stream to pay for life’s expenses.

-The following two lists provide useful information on high dividend stocks and stocks that pay monthly dividends:
+The following lists provide useful information on high dividend stocks and stocks that pay monthly dividends: